A Sport of Nature

 A Sport of Nature is a 1987 novel by the South African writer Nadine Gordimer.

 Plot

 While still a secondary school student, Kim Capran decides to rename herself "Hillela".
-Hillela joins the ANC, she marries a black man from the congress and has a child with him.
-She travels to Dar es Salaam and Nairobi before returning to South Africa in the final pages as the wife of a fictitious President of Kenya.
+She joins the ANC, marries a black man from the congress, and has a child with him.
+She travels to Dar es Salaam and Nairobi before returning to South Africa in the final pages as the wife of a fictitious president of Kenya.

 Reception

-In Gordimer's Nobel Prize citation, "A Sport of Nature" was described as "[her] most hazardous undertaking."
+In Gordimer's Nobel Prize citation, A Sport of Nature was described as "[her] most hazardous undertaking."